STANDARD AUDIT FILE FOR TAX

 Data standards and formats of SAF-T also include details of receipts and reports from cash registers and records for the excise duty and currency exchange offices.

-For example, in the case of stock turnover, single audit file should include data such as: the price of the goods, the unit of measurement, the value of the goods, the consignees of the goods, or invoice numbers.
+For example, in the case of stock turnover, standard audit file should include data such as: the price of the goods, the unit of measurement, the value of the goods, the consignees of the goods, or invoice numbers.
 The accounting and financial program should ensure coverage of precisely the information that will require the tax authorities in SAF-T.

 First, you need to establish when you will be required to send data (on request or automatically in case of VAT records).
 The calendar is as follows: